dpureco/Comp585/README.md

 Assets: Sound which will be obtained through pre-existing online sources.
 Environment: Tentatively Android Studio and GitHub Repository for code sharing using Eddystone and the Google Beacon Platform

-Goals for next week: Nail down implementation of game, reach out to Nirjon and Diane, and begin working on the documentation and implementation.
-Research ways to implement indoor tracking using phones and beacons.